rstudio-conf-2020/rmarkdown-dashboard/README.md

 ## Prework

-You will need accounts on 3 cloud services to do all the exercises in this course:
+You will need accounts on 4 cloud services to do all the exercises in this course:

+- *geonames.org*.
+This service provides real-time data that we use in our first dashboard.
+Please create a new account at [geonames.org/login](https://geonames.org/login] so that your dashboard won't fail due to the entire class trying to share one account.
+The service only requires an email address and name to register.
 - *rstudio.cloud*.
-If you don't already have one, please create an `rstudio.cloud` account for yourself so that you can do the exercises associated with this course.
+If you don't already have one, please create an [rstudio.cloud](https://rstudio.cloud) account for yourself so that you can do the exercises associated with this course.
 This will only require an email address, and no personal information will be recorded.
 - *rpubs.com*.
-If you don't already have one, please create an `RPubs.com` account so that you can publish your RMarkdown documents.
+If you don't already have one, please create an [RPubs.com](https://rpubs.com) account so that you can publish your RMarkdown documents.
 Again, no personal information other than your email addrss will be recorded.
 - *shinyapps.io*.
-If you don't already have one, please create a `Shinyapps.io` account so that you can publish your Shiny dashboards.
+If you don't already have one, please create a [Shinyapps.io](shinyapps.io) account so that you can publish your Shiny dashboards.

+## Source materials
+All the materials for this course, including Keynote slide sources, are contained in a github repo at https://rstd.io/RMAID.

+We intend this course to be taught using RStudio.cloud, a cloud-based implementation of the RStudio development environment.
+In this environment, students receive a link to a workspace that contains the github materials referenced above, but split up into multiple projects.
+We recommend that any educator who wishes to use our materials clone the github repository above and then pull the repository contents into projects on rstudio.cloud using the *New project from github repository* option.

 ## Schedule